-- Focus on the unique strengths of the department and its contributions to the higher education sector goals and the healthcare sector. - Support students to get their education/training finished on time, because the market and population of the north of Norway is waiting for them to provide the services. - Ensure all students have an opportunity and are encouraged to join a research group, and that any criteria and procedures to join are clear and transparent.
-Additionally, ensure that students who do not join a research group benefit from equal support and resources. - Collaborate with other Departments for interdisciplinary approach to teaching.
+- Focus on the unique strengths of IMB and its contributions to the higher education sector goals and the research sector goals. - Support students to get their education/training finished on time, while having focus on student employability. - Ensure all students have an opportunity and are encouraged to join a research group and that any criteria and procedures to join are clear and transparent.
+Additionally, that students who do not join a research group benefit from equal support and resources. - Collaborate with other departments for interdisciplinary approach to teaching.